Athena-OS/athena/README.md

 Do you like it too?
 You may <a href="https://github.com/sponsors/Athena-OS">become a sponsor by offering me one coffee ☕ / month</a>!
 <br>
 <br>

+## Athena Beta testing process ongoing
+Would you like to test the latest changes and improvements offered on the next release of Athena OS?
+Join our [Discord community](https://discord.gg/DNjvQkb5Ad) and ask for entering in the Beta Project!

 ## Known Issues
 Due to some errors of `r2.garudalinux.org` mirror during the installation, before starting the installation, run: